-The confusion created by Mahler’s use of the upbeat figure in both the scared so and the trio is now resolved by the gradual Return of the scared so section, much in the same way as it was reprised earlier.
-This time, it is accompanied by a long descending glissando in two harps and abbreviated scared, so section follows, functioning as a coda, much in the same way as it did in the fish sermon song, but the thematic material used here comes not from the song theme, but from an incidental variant of it that first appeared in the scared subsection, and from the oboe theme of the trio, fragments of the string figuration gathered together into a big wave that flows into a sequence of descending chromatic scales in different rhythmic configurations.
+The confusion created by Mahler’s use of the upbeat figure in both the scherzo and the trio is now resolved by the gradual Return of the scherzo section, much in the same way as it was reprised earlier.
+This time, it is accompanied by a long descending glissando in two harps and abbreviated scherzo section follows, functioning as a coda, much in the same way as it did in the fish sermon song, but the thematic material used here comes not from the song theme, but from an incidental variant of it that first appeared in the scherzo section, and from the oboe theme of the trio, fragments of the string figuration gathered together into a big wave that flows into a sequence of descending chromatic scales in different rhythmic configurations.

 At the crest of this wave, the flowing figuration recedes and then softly plunges to the tonic, punctuated by string pizzicato and tam tam.
 The movement ends just as the fish sermon song does, as the unrepentant fish dive to the depths to avoid any more sermonizing.
 One senses that they too wish to avoid the dreadful questions and torture is visions that disturb Otherwise I’m trouble movement.